 When is the best time to make poo?

 There’s no need to wait until you start potty training to do this; it’s a game for all ages and stages!
 So whether you’re yet to start potty training or well on the way with it, making poo might just be the best thing you can do.

 Making poo is easy!
 Just mix together flour, water and salt to whatever consistency you like.
 Use more water to make it runny, or more flour and salt to make it firm.
 You can add glycerine or oil to make it non-sticky.
 You can make it lumpy or smooth!
 Add in colours e.g. food colouring or water-based non-toxic paint to mix it into whatever colour you want.

 More Potty Training Support

 There are lots of ways Little Bunny Bear can support you with Potty Learning.
-We have a dedicated Troubleshooting Potty Training course for anyone who has started but encountered problems and you can also book a private consultation with me.
+We have a dedicated troubleshooting section in our Advanced Potty Training course for anyone who has started but encountered problems and you can also book a private consultation with me.
 (I’m a registered children’s nurse and potty learning coach)

 Wagner, C. Niemczyk, K, von Gontard, A. Toilet Phobia and Toilet Refusal in Children.
 (2017).
 Klin Padiatr.
 Jan;229(1):27-31.
 Epub 2016 Dec 15.

 Cohen, L. Playful Parenting: an exciting new approach to raising children that will help your nurture closer connections, solve behaviour problems and encourage confidence.
 2008.
 Ballantine Press.